TheOrcDev/orcish-openai-connector/README.md

     ### Configuration Options

-When creating an instance of `OpenAIService`, you can provide the following options:
+When creating an instance of `OrcishOpenAIService`, you can provide the following options:

 - `apiKey` (string, required): Your OpenAI API key.
 - `gptModel` (string, optional, default: 'gpt-3.5-turbo'): The GPT model to use.